Tissington walk to Parwich for a pub lunch (6.4km, circular)

 The route

-2. Just before the bridge, there is a signpost on the left with some steps leading up to an adjacent footpath.
+2. Just before the bridge, there is a signpost on the left with a small side path, as well as some steps, leading up to an adjacent footpath.
 Follow this path for 50 metres until you reach a wooden gate next to the bridge.
 Then cross the bridge to the right and over the cattle grid.

-3. Follow the lane around the bend to the left for 100 metres to the Parwich signpost.
+3. Follow the lane around the bend to the left for 100 metres to the signpost on the right with arrows on.
+This signpost is broken and does not say that it goes to Parwich, but this is the way to walk.
 This is part of the Limestone Way.

 4. Walk in the direction that the sign is pointing to across the field.
-As you walk over the hill, you will notice the stone stile to cross.
+Walk through the open gate and continue down.
+As you walk over the next small hill, you will notice the stone stile to cross.

 5. Keep following the footpath downhill to the brook.
 There are often cows in this field so make sure dogs are on leads and be cautious.

-7. Keep following the yellow Limestone Way footpath signs across the fields towards Parwich.
+7. Keep following the yellow Limestone Way footpath signs across the fields towards Parwich and you will come to a wooden gate to go through before heading down into Parwich.

-8. Once you reach the outskirts of the village, make sure you take this footpath on the right (below photo) that leads you out to the playground.
-The kids will probably want a play in the playground, before you pop into the Sycamore Inn for a pint or lunch (or both!)
+8. Once you reach the outskirts of the village, go through the stone stile and then make sure you take the right fork footpath (below photo) that leads down to a wooden stile and on towards the playground via a short narrow footpath.
+The kids will probably want a play in the playground, before you pop into the Sycamore Inn for a pint or lunch (or both!).
+The pub also houses the village shop, which is handy if you only have time for a quick snack or a drink to go.

-10. This leads you out on to a road after 100 metres.
+10. Follow this path and it will lead you out onto a road after 100 metres.
 Turn left and follow the road for 160 metres until you reach a footpath on the left.

 12. Follow the footpath straight ahead for 60 metres to the next stile.
 Then take the footpath left.